kora-projects/kora-docs/mkdocs/blog/en/virtual-thread-first.md

 ---

-## Reactive programming and virtual threads optimize different layers
+## Reactive programming and virtual threads optimize different layers { #different-layers }

 It would be a mistake to claim that virtual threads make reactive programming obsolete.